Meeting Locations:

 DSM and Diagnosis:

-In my practice, I embrace a non-pathologizing approach to care, which means I view emotional and psychological challenges not as fixed disorders but as meaningful experiences that arise from a person’s unique life context.
+In my practice, I embrace a non-pathologizing approach to care, which means I view emotional and psychological challenges not as fixed disorders but as meaningful experiences; intelligent responses that arise from a person’s unique life context.
 While the Diagnostic and Statistical Manual of Mental Disorders (DSM) has been a cornerstone of mental health diagnosis, its history is fraught with controversy, including concerns about over-medicalization, cultural bias, and the risk of reducing complex human experiences to simplistic labels.
 I use the DSM as a lens—a tool to inform understanding and guide treatment—rather than as a definitive label.
 This approach allows me to honor the individuality of each client, focusing on their strengths, values, and potential for growth.

 Privacy and Confidentiality: